 11 Beloved Restaurant Meals That Quietly Disappeared

-Sure, most of America was (and still is) devastated over the disappearance of McDonald's McRib—may fast food's most delicious rib RIP—and the realization that beloved meals can disappear from all types of restaurants' menus at any notice is all too real.
+Sure, most of America was (and still is) devastated over the disappearance (and reappearance) of McDonald's McRib—may fast food's most delicious rib RIP—and the realization that beloved meals can disappear from all types of restaurants' menus at any notice is all too real.
 Often, classic restaurant dishes disappear more quietly than the fast-food items can!
 No matter where it happens, it doesn't make the sting hurt any less when a favorite meal choice of yours vanishes.

 So we decided to take a trip down memory lane and properly mourn the loss of so many beloved restaurant meals that are now discontinued, unexpectedly struck from the menus of their respective restaurants.

 Below are once beloved and now discontinued restaurant meals die-hard fans hope to taste again one day.
-And if you want to continue walking down memory lane, don't miss these 15 Classic American Desserts That Deserve a Comeback.
+And if you want to continue walking down memory lane, don't miss these 14 Beloved Fast-Food Items That Returned After Huge Customer Demand.